The Olgas in the Northern Territory.

 Population: 245,000

-Best time to Visit: Dry season between May to October when days are warm with cool nights.
-November to April is the wet season when you may encounter a few cyclones and wet and humid weather.
+Best time to Visit the NT: The dry season in the Northern Territory is between May to October when days are warm with cool nights.
+November to April is the Northern Territory’s wet season when you may encounter a few cyclones and wet and humid weather.
 Temperatures can also hover in the 30s to 40 degree Celsius (86 to 104 degrees Fahrenheit) at this time.
+So is there a best time to visit the Northern Territory?
+Well, it depends on the weather you prefer.

 Northern Territory Map Of Highlights to Visit.